ENI CEO says not interested in Conoco's Kashagan stake

+* Press release - Covey Park announces acquisition of additional Haynesville assets from Chesapeake Energy for $465 million

-MILAN Italy's oil major ENI (ENI.MI) does not intend to exercise its right of first refusal on ConocoPhillips' (COP.N) stake in Kazakhstan's Kashagan oil field, Chief Executive Paolo Scaroni said on Friday.
+MILAN Nov 30 Italy's oil major ENI does not intend to exercise its right of first refusal on ConocoPhillips' stake in Kazakhstan's Kashagan oil field, Chief Executive Paolo Scaroni said on Friday.

 Under the right of first refusal, its partners in the Kashagan field, the biggest oilfield discovery in over four decades, have nearly two months to decide whether they want the 8.4 percent stake in the project promised to the Indian group.